jg75/dfsmpy/README.md

 ##### Transition

-A function, which returns the next state.
-Must be a valid state or a ValueError will be raised.
-This function will be called with context and an event.
-The event must be a member of alphabet or a ValueError will be raised.
+A function, which takes context and event as parameters and returns the next state.
+The event must be a member of the alphabet and the state must be a valid state.

 #### state